yzhou65/OpenMP_CilkPlus_SwiftT_benchmark/README.md

 # This is a performance study of OpenMP, CilkPlus and SwiftT

-The functions used for benchmarking are MDLite, recursive Fibonacci, recursive Quicksort and sleep(0) (nap)
+The functions used for benchmarking are MDLite, recursive Fibonacci, recursive Quicksort and nap (sleep(0))

 Results: